 Red Hat engineers are presenting all the time!
 For what is happening in your neighborhood, check out our speaking calendar.

 Have questions about developing on Red Hat Enterprise Linux?
-Email us at RHELdevelop@redhat.com.
+Email us at RHELdevelop AT redhat DOT com.

 Through the Red Hat Enterprise Linux Developer Program, subscribers can:

-- Learn from Red Hat reference architectures, guides, videos, and training and improve productivity
+- Learn from Red Hat reference architectures, guides, how-to documents, videos, and training.

 Are you an end-user developer building custom applications?
 Are you an ISV or VAR working on portable applications?
 Or are you or a system integrator customizing applications for your customers?
 The Red Hat Developer Program is designed for you.
 Widely adopted by organizations looking for stability and reliability as well as technical innovation, Red Hat Enterprise Linux is an open, standard platform for mission-critical IT infrastructures.

 There are four ways to participate in the Red Hat Enterprise Linux Developer Program:

 The Red Hat Enterprise Linux Developer Suite Subscription includes self-support to Red Hat Enterprise Linux, variants, and Add-Ons.
 See details in the table below.

 This subscription includes the software contained in the Red Hat Enterprise Linux Developer Suite and adds Developer Support service-level agreements (SLAs) of four-hour response times during business hours, or two-business-day response.
 Each subscriber is allowed an unlimited number of support incidents via email or telephone.